 The ROI of Managed Print

-MPS solutions can help you expand your customer base to include businesses with limited in-house IT resources, green initiatives that demand reduced paper consumption, or the need for predictable monthly fees versus paying for unexpected repair costs.
-It can also give your business the opportunity to sell complementary offerings such as security solutions and analytics.
-Beyond building a monthly recurring revenue stream with those services that breaks the cycle of your company trying to cover expenses month to month, MPS may also be the key to keeping your business competitive as more of your clients advance their digital transformation initiatives.
+MPS solutions can help expand your customer base to include businesses with limited in-house IT resources, green initiatives that demand reduced paper consumption, or the need for predictable monthly fees versus unexpected repair costs.
+It can also allow your business to sell complementary security solutions and analytics offerings.
+So, besides building a monthly recurring revenue stream and breaking the cycle of trying to cover monthly expenses, MPS may lead to additional digital transformation sales opportunities.

-To reap the greatest benefits from providing MPS, however, you need to implement the right business model and processes and invest in a skilled, well-trained staff.
+To reap the greatest benefits from providing MPS, you must implement the right business model and processes and invest in skilled, well-trained staff.